dragonmux/crunch/man/crunchMake.1.md

 \--coverage

-:   This option enables the compiler-specific code coverage options for the build for when you
+:   This option enables the compiler-specific code coverage options for the build for when doing
-    do a code-coverage enabled build of your project
+    a code-coverage enabled build of your project

 \--debug